Global homotopy theory via partially lax limits: Introduction

-Therefore instead of freely adding deloopings, we first construct and calculate with a functoriality on prespectrum objects.
-In this setting, we are able to make precise the sense in which the functoriality in $\Glo$ is controlled by the functoriality of the $\infty$-categories $\OO_G$ and $\Rep(G)$ in $\Glo$.
-To do this, we first have to specify our model of $G$-prespectra.
-We define a $\infty$-category $\OR_G$, naturally fibred over $\OO_G^{\op}\simeq (\Orb_{/G})^{\op}$, whose objects are pairs $(H,V)$, where $H$ is a closed subgroup of $G$ and $V$ is a $H$-representation, see Definition~\ref{def-OR_G}.
+To make this precise, let us first specify our model of $G$-prespectra.
+We define an $\infty$-category $\OR_G$, naturally fibred over $\OO_G^{\op}$, whose objects are pairs $(H,V)$, where $H$ is a closed subgroup of $G$ and $V$ is a $H$-representation, see Definition~\ref{def-OR_G}.
 This is canonically symmetric promonoidal and so the $\infty$-category of functors $\Fun(\OR_G,\Spcp)$ is symmetric monoidal via Day convolution.
 There is a functor $S_G\colon \OR_G\rightarrow \Spcp$ which sends the object $(H,V)$ to the pointed space $(S^V)^H$.
 This is a commutative algebra object in $\Fun(\OR_G,\Spcp)$ via the universal property of Day convolution.
 The first ingredient of the proof is the following: